tani/about/index.md

 <h1 class="text-center">Hello, I am TANIGUCHI Masaya</h1>

-TANIGUCHI Masaya is a second-year Ph.D. student in Tojo laboratory, Graduate School of Advanced Science and Technology, Japan Advanced Institute of Science and Technology.
-His supervisor is Satoshi Tojo.
-He did a Bachelor of Science in Mathematics at Gakushuin University, and did a Master of Science in Information Science at Japan Advanced Institute of Science and Technology.
-His research interests lie in the area of formal semantics of natural language, and programming language.
+Masaya Taniguchi received B.S. from GakushuinUniversity and M.S. from Japan Advanced Instituteof Science and Technology.
+He is a Ph.D. studentin Graduate School of Advanced Science and Tech-nology at Japan Advanced Institute of Science andTechnology, and a DC2 research fellow at JapanSociety for Promotion of Science.
+His research in-terests lie in the area of formal semantics of naturallanguage, and programming language.

 ### Research Interests